mkpark2017/install_nvidia_docker_etc/README.md

 1. Install nvidia-docker
-	1. check nouveau & do blacklist it
+	1. Check nouveau & do blacklist it
 		1. `$ lsmod | grep nouveau`
 		\
 		2. If you can see the list of "nouveau", follow it, if not, ignore it